smroid/cedar-server/about.md

 desired number of stars.

-In the "faster" case, we are seeking fewer stars so Cedar-server will use shorter exposures Furthermore, the lowered sigma value allows the exposure time to be lowered yet more because it is "easier" to detect stars (plus false positives).
+In the "faster" case, we are seeking fewer stars so Cedar-server will use shorter exposures.
+Furthermore, the lowered sigma value allows the exposure time to be lowered yet more because it is "easier" to detect stars (plus false positives).